GibbonHeart/GameList-Visual-Editor/README.md

 This works on Windows, Mac, or Linux, and means you're running the exact code in this repo, nothing compiled or hidden.

-1. Install Python if you don't have it already (python.org — on Windows, tick "Add Python to PATH" during install)
+1. Install Python if you don't have it already (python.org - on Windows, tick "Add Python to PATH" during install)
-2. Open a terminal (Command Prompt/PowerShell on Windows, Terminal on Mac) — **don't just double-click the `.py` file**, that only opens it in an editor, it won't run
+2. Open a terminal (Command Prompt/PowerShell on Windows, Terminal on Mac) - **don't just double-click the `.py` file**, that only opens it in an editor, it won't run
 3. Install one extra package:
-pip install pillow

-Tkinter (the GUI part) comes bundled with Python already — nothing else to install.
+Tkinter (the GUI part) comes bundled with Python already - nothing else to install.
 4. Download `gamelist_visual_editor.py` from this repo, and `cd` into the folder you saved it in
 5. Run it:
 - Windows: `python gamelist_visual_editor.py`